leon-dunamu/react-scroll-fade-animation/README.md

 - `Fade & Bounce` Top to Bottom ⬇️
 - `Fade & Bounce` Left to Right ➡️
 - `Fade & Bounce` Right to Left ⬅️

+### `import ObserveAnimate from 'react-scroll-fade-animation/observe`

+- set `offset` then you can set displaying path

 Other functions are added later!